rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/odo-rancher-desktop.md

 </details>

+### Example: `odo describe component`

-5. Now, the command [`odo describe component`](https://odo.dev/docs/command-reference/describe-component) can be used to view information from the Devfile such as Kubernetes components, ingresses, and the URL to access the application:
+Now, the command [`odo describe component`](https://odo.dev/docs/command-reference/describe-component) can be used to view information from the Devfile such as Kubernetes components, ingresses, and the URL to access the application:

 ```
 odo describe component